-Please don’t bite each other
+Please Don’t Bite Each Other

 “Uncle David.
 Teachers don’t act that way in a classroom.”

 Hey, I’m old school.
 Bite the child back.
-See how the 5-year-old likes it when someone bites her.
+See how the five-year-old likes it when someone bites her.

 I know my dinosaur logic must have disappointed Katie that day.
 She was born to teach kindergarten.
 Katie chose to teach inner-city kindergarten school children in Chicago.
 Besides being my favorite niece, Katie is one of my heroes because she chose to teach.